GitHub Release Operations • Since v2.0.2

 Use --allow-empty, --fail-on-empty, and --max-commits to enforce policy.

-Channel-specific release notes
+Customizable release notes

 Tag strategy engine